≡ Menu

 • Guaranteed issue amounts

-AS Severity Level Typical Coverage Expected Rates Special Considerations
+AS Severity Level Typical Coverage Available Expected Rates Special Considerations

-Well-Controlled, Mild All carriers Standard to Table 2 Focus on functional status
+Well-Controlled, Mild All major carriers Standard to Table 2 Focus on functional status documentation

-Moderate, Stable Most carriers Table 2-4 Treatment response important
+Moderate, Stable Most carriers Table 2-4 Treatment response documentation is important

-Severe with Complications Limited carriers Table 6+ or decline Case-by-case evaluation
+Severe with Complications Limited specialized carriers Table 6+ or decline Case-by-case individual evaluation

-Recent Diagnosis Postponement likely Re-evaluate after treatment 6-12 month waiting period
+Recent Diagnosis Postponement likely Re-evaluate after treatment 6-12 months waiting period is typical

 Key insight: Functional capacity and treatment response carry more weight in underwriting decisions than the ankylosing spondylitis diagnosis itself, with insurers focusing on how well you manage daily activities and work responsibilities.